mjellis-cbe/weather-collector/README.md

 - `Data`: List of key-values.
 The key is the key to look in the returned `dict` and the value is the expected object type.
 Special keys:
 	- `!now`: refers to the collection time (i.e., time that the API was called)

-### Dataframe
+### Data Saved to a CSV File

-From the returned data the is put into a `pandas` `DataFrame`.
+The data is ultimately saved to a `csv` file.
+Specifically, from the returned data the is put into a `pandas` `DataFrame`.
 Ultimately, the data must be saved to:
 ```
-data/<APIName>/<CallKey>/<Filename>
+<data_dir>/<APIName>/<Filename>
 ```

-### Saving Data

-The data is ultimately saved to a `csv` file.

 ## Project TODOs

+- Update how the data is saved (see section above)
-- Create weather.gov API
+- Create weather.gov API configuration
 - Test weather.gov API
-- Implement the parse data
 - How output directory should be configured?
 	- Maybe, a configuration file in `~/.config`?
 - If response takes longer that `x` time, stop waiting for a response.
 It is assumed that most APIs will return the time associated with each forecast, so this should not be an issue for determining what time the forecasts are associated with.
 - Location of `WeatherTypes.json` in final config directory?
 - Uninstall `weather_collector` from `virtualenv` (probably just create a fresh virtualenv
-- Make sure that the call is on the clock (:00, :05, ...) and no creep in time
+- Make sure that the call is on the clock (:00, :05, ...)
+- Fix creep in call time time (i.e., it runs every 5 minutes after each task completes)
-- Automated build (move to GitHub?)
+- Automated build
+- Clean-up `setup.cfg`